Envío gratuito en pedidos superiores a 100 dólares.

 • Charlie Banana Newborn Nappies – organic nappies with snap adjustment for a perfect fit.

-These nappies combine ease of washing with sustainable baby products features.
+These nappies are easy to wash and have features that make them sustainable.
 Parents like their softness and leak protection.
-The table below shows a quick comparison:
+The table below gives a quick comparison:

 Brand Material Adjustability Includes Inserts